 - About Us

-For the past 20 years, the Carroll County Community Foundation has participated in the Lilly Endowment Community Scholarship Program.
-With the 2018 award, the total number of Lilly Endowment Community Scholarships awarded to Carroll County residents is 37 with an approximate value of $3.1 million.
+Since 1998, the Carroll County Community Foundation has participated in the Lilly Endowment Community Scholarship Program.
+With the 2022 award, the total number of Lilly Endowment Community Scholarships awarded to Carroll County residents is 41 with an approximate value of $3.5 million.
 View our past recipients

 Are you curious about how funding sources are applied towards college costs?
 This guide shows a breakdown of general college funding sources and how they can help you afford a degree: College Funding Guide